feature-requests-saas

 New feature requests typically come from users who are looking for more than what you already offer.
 However, developing new features doesn’t happen at the snap of your fingers — they are expensive and time-consuming for product teams.

-SaaS company developers take new feature requests seriously, though, and considering the value they can bring to both the company and consumer because when a new feature request is honored, there’s bound to be an increase in customer satisfaction and retention.
+SaaS company developers take new feature requests seriously, though, and consider the value they can bring to both the company and the consumer.
+When a new feature request is honored, customer satisfaction and retention are bound to increase.

 #4: Integrations